 We worked on this issue for 3 months, starting from November 2017.
-We succeeded to review a large amount of intersections between motorway, trunk, primary, secondary, tertiary, residential and service ways from Phoenix area.
+We succeeded to review a large number of intersections between motorway, trunk, primary, secondary, tertiary, residential, and service ways from the Phoenix area.

 During our project we accomplished: